Solid Rocket Motor (SRM) Stage 3 and Post Boost Propulsion System

 Northrop Grumman Awarded Contract to Replace the Aging ICBM System

-The Ground Based Strategic Deterrent (GBSD) Analysis of Alternatives provided decisive analysis that continued life extension of the Minuteman III (MM III) would be more costly than a replacement system and would not address future challenges and threats to our current ICBM force.
-GBSD is the lowest risk, highest value decision to meet current and future military requirements.”
+The (Sentinel) Ground Based Strategic Deterrent (GBSD) Analysis of Alternatives provided decisive analysis that continued life extension of the Minuteman III (MM III) would be more costly than a replacement system and would not address future challenges and threats to our current ICBM force.
+(Sentinel) is the lowest risk, highest value decision to meet current and future military requirements.”
 USSTRATCOM’s Statement to Congress, Feb 2020; pg.
 9.

 2010 – Nuclear Posture Review

 2017 – TMRR award

 2019 – July – RFP released

 2020 – September EMD Award